Hyvät herrat: Overview

+Production and casting

-To ensure topical political commentary, episodes in 1990 were filmed on Mondays and broadcast the same evening, which meant that the cast often read that day's afternoon newspapers during filming.
-From spring 1991, recording was moved to Tuesdays until the end of the series, giving the production team one additional day to prepare.
-The filming location was the Park Hotel Käpylä in Käpylä, Helsinki, which has operated under the name Finlandia Park Hotel Helsinki since February 2017.
+To ensure topical political commentary, episodes in 1990 were filmed on Mondays and broadcast the same evening, which meant that the cast often had to read that day's afternoon newspapers during filming to prepare.
+From spring 1991 until the end of the series, recording was moved to Tuesdays, giving the production team one additional day of preparation.
+The show was filmed in the Park Hotel Käpylä in Käpylä, Helsinki, which has operated under the name Finlandia Park Hotel Helsinki since February 2017.

-According to screenwriter Lasse Lehtinen, several well-known male actors were considered for the role of Paukku, including Lasse Pöysti and Pentti Siimes.
+According to screenwriter Lasse Lehtinen, several well-known actors were considered for the role of Paukku, including Lasse Pöysti and Pentti Siimes.
 The main requirement was that the chosen actor had to be sober, which made casting difficult because many actors available at the time reportedly struggled with alcoholism.
-Director Pertti Melasniemi insisted on casting Matti Tuominen, a decision later regarded by Lehtinen as successful, as Tuominen convincingly embodied the role.
+Director Pertti Melasniemi insisted on casting Matti Tuominen, a decision later regarded by Lehtinen as successful, believing Tuominen convincingly embodied the role.
 At the time, Tuominen was relatively unknown to television audiences, although he already had an extensive career in theatre.
 His son, actor Sakari Tuominen, later stated that in private life his father's personality was very different from Paukku's, describing him as shy, modest, and more of a sidekick than the centre of attention.